PathwayCommons/guide/_workflows/pathway_enrichment_i/visualize.md

 1. Phenotypes
   - This defines the class labels previously declared in the phenotypes file (Table 2).
 In our case these will be 'Mesenchymal' VS. 'Immunoreactive'
 2. FDR Q-value Cutoff
   - This defines the maximum false discovery rate q-value allowed.
-This effectively controls the stringincy for which nodes will appear (smaller is more stringent).
+This effectively controls the stringency for which nodes will appear (smaller is more stringent).
 Set a maximum of $$10^{-4}$$.
 3. Similarity Cutoff
-  - This section allows us to select the simiarity metric.
+  - This section allows us to select the similarity metric.
 This effectively controls the minimum overlap required to define an edge (larger is more stringent).
 Select 'Jaccard+ Overlap Combined' and set a minimum cutoff of 0.375.

 - {: .aside } #### Similarity metrics